 Rutgers University follows a policy to provide equal employment opportunity to all its employees and applicants for employment regardless of their race, creed, color, national origin, age, ancestry, nationality, marital or domestic partnership or civil union status, sex, pregnancy, gender identity or expression, disability status, liability for military service, protected veteran status, affectional or sexual orientation, atypical cellular or blood trait, genetic information (including the refusal to submit to genetic testing), or any other category protected by law.

 - Accommodation During the Application Process

-In compliance with the Americans with Disabilities Act (ADA), the New Jersey Law Against Discrimination (NJLAD), and university policy, if you have a disability or a strongly-held religious conviction which impacts your ability to complete the Rutgers application and selection process, and would like to request an accommodation with regard to the application and selection processes (for example, the online application process or interviews), or have any questions about our website accessibility for individuals with disabilities, please call 848-932-3973 or email us.
+In compliance with the Americans with Disabilities Act (ADA), the New Jersey Law Against Discrimination (NJLAD), and university policy, if you have a disability or a strongly-held religious conviction which impacts your ability to complete the Rutgers application and selection process, and would like to request an accommodation with regard to the application and selection processes (for example, the online application process or interviews), or have any questions about our website accessibility for individuals with disabilities, please visit the Office of Employment Equity webpage or call us at 848-932-3973.

 - Rights of Individuals with Disabilities

 As an Americans with Disabilities Act (ADA)-compliant employer, Rutgers University is committed to prohibiting discrimination and providing reasonable accommodations to employees with disabilities, to provide equal opportunities in the workplace.
 Under the ADA, Rutgers is prohibited from excluding any qualified individual from participation in a program or activity administered by the University solely by reason of his or her disability.
 Under the terms of the law, a qualified individual is a person with a disability who, with or without reasonable accommodation, is capable of performing the essential functions of the position in question, in accordance with Rutgers policy, applicable laws and workplace regulations.